swiftlang/swift-evolution/proposals/proposals/nnnn-trailing-comma-tuples-arguments-conditions.md

 ## Introduction

-This proposal aims to allow the use of trailing commas, currently restricted to array and dictionary literals, in tuples, arguments and if/guard/while conditions.
+This proposal aims to allow the use of trailing commas, currently restricted to array and dictionary literals, in tuples, arguments, parameters and if/guard/while conditions.

 ## Motivation